Best Practice Resource Developed to Prevent Infections | ASHE

 About ASHE

-ASHE is a professional membership group of the American Hospital Association.
-More than 12,500 members rely on ASHE as a key source of professional development, industry information and advocacy, including representation on key issues that affect their work in the physical health care environment.
-For more information about ASHE, contact 312-422-3800 or visit www.ashe.org.
+The American Society for Health Care Engineering (ASHE) is a professional membership group of the American Hospital Association.
+More than 12,000 members rely on ASHE as a critical source of professional development, information and advocacy, including representation on key issues that affect their work in the health care physical environment.
+For more information about ASHE, contact 312-422-3800 or visit ashe.org.

 Health Research & Educational Trust (HRET)